DhruvaG2000/Blog-GSoC21/General.md

 - count= is the size u want your bkp image to be, it is in MB
 - status= shows you the live status

+I followed this procedure to make the release Bela on BBAI image:
+- `sudo dd if=/dev/sdd of=gsoc21/bkps/belaAI.img bs=1M status=progress count=3462` for a 3.5GB SD Card image.
+- Then, to compress `xz -k -9 -v belaAI.img`

 ## PRU

 Refer the image below to see the IO pins to the PRU in the BeagleBone black (taken from [here](https://beagleboard.org/static/presentations/MakerFaireNY20140920_UsingBeagleBoneRealTimeMicrocontrollers.pdf) ) <br>